 Freezing temperatures are required for real snowflakes to form.
 If the temperature is too warm, the small water droplets produced through the snowgun cannot freeze to form snow.
 As a rule of thumb, temperatures under 28F (-2.2C) are needed to make snow. please visit our snowmaking weather chart to see what temperature and humidity will produce the best snow quality.

 Anyone who wants to make real snow will need a designed snowgun with nozzles and fittings.
-Our Snowspider Snowgun is professionally engineered and easy to use.
-Included in our snowguns are check valves, high pressure 150 micron filters, professionally built stainless steel nozzles, and quick connection fittings for easy use.
-The BYSS Snowspider snowgun is expandable to match any flow rate from 1-10GPM so you can make as much snow as you want!
+Our Forecaster snow gun is professionally engineered and easy to use.
+Included in our snow guns are check valves, high pressure 150 micron filters, professionally built stainless steel nozzles, and quick connection fittings for easy use.
+The BYSS Forecaster snow gun can be used with any pressure washer(s) with flow rates between 1-8 GPM.

 High pressure water is used in our snowmaking system to create small enough water droplets for snowflakes to form.
 The amount of snow you will make will depend on the amount of water you have running through your pressure washer(s).
 As a general rule, a pressure washer rated at 1 GPM (Gallon Per Minute) will produce 1″ of snow per hour covering a spread of 12’x25′.
 2 GPM will produce 2″ of snow per hour covering the same spread of 12’x25′ and so on.
 Start off small with a single pressure washer system, or add multiple pressure washers in our “train systems” to increase snow output while saving money on expensive pressure washers.